tkhq/gas-station-periphery/src/PayWithERC20/README.md

 If the oracle becomes untrustworthy or fails for some reason, then the contract cannot calculate the price of gas.
 At this point, the contract should be abandonded and be redeployed with a new oracle.

+Using a USD (not USDC) oracle is acceptable for testing if a network doesn't have a USDC oracle, but due to depeg risk, it's better to use a proper gasToken/USDC oracle.

 For USDC on Base, we intend to use the ETH/USDC Chainlink oracle, which is large enough that if it were to fail, there would be larger problems in the industry than just this contract.

+# Logging risky events and what to do in case of disaster

+1. A large number of reverts during the validation steps; any error in https://github.com/tkhq/gas-station-periphery/blob/main/src/PayWithERC20/AbstractReimbursableGasStation.sol#L11-L15 would cost the paymaster gas.
+Example https://github.com/tkhq/gas-station-periphery/blob/main/src/PayWithERC20/AbstractReimbursableGasStation.sol#L210.
+These are situations where the attacker gains nothing, but we are paying for it since the transaction can't start.
+Addresses that ask for this a lot should be banned/rate limited.
+This is meant to "fail fast" in case the user doesn't have enough funds or the target is not delegated properly

+2. TransferFailedUnclaimedStored event where the paymaster can't get the payment from the transaction, but the funds are safely stored in the contract https://github.com/tkhq/gas-station-periphery/blob/main/src/PayWithERC20/AbstractReimbursableGasStation.sol#L239 and https://github.com/tkhq/gas-station-periphery/blob/main/src/PayWithERC20/AbstractReimbursableGasStation.sol#L260.
+In this case, it's wise to look up why it could not pay back the transaction.
+If something is wrong with the reciever, or the ERC-20 we're using is broken then it's best to abandon this contract instance and use the factory to create a new one.

+3. GasUnpaid event where the paymaster was not paid back https://github.com/tkhq/gas-station-periphery/blob/main/src/PayWithERC20/AbstractReimbursableGasStation.sol#L251.
+This is the most dangerous where the calculation was not able to get paid back.
+The end user created a very expensive transaction, and the initial deposit was unable to cover it, and the end user had no funds to pay this back.
+This can happen by accident occasionally, but if it happens a lot, that user is most likely doing something malicious.

 # Deployments